Treatment Options for Recurrent Diffuse Intrinsic Pontine Gliomas (DIPGs)

-Given the dismal prognosis for patients with diffuse intrinsic pontine glioma, progression of the pontine lesion is anticipated generally within 1 year from initial radiation therapy.
+Given the dismal prognosis for patients with DIPGs, progression of the pontine lesion is anticipated generally within 1 year of completing radiation therapy.
 In most cases, biopsy at the time of clinical or radiologic progression is neither necessary nor recommended.
 To date, no salvage regimen has been shown to extend survival.
 Patients should be considered for entry into trials of novel therapeutic approaches because there are no standard agents that have demonstrated a clinically significant activity.

-Repeat surgical resection: The need for surgical intervention must be individualized on the basis of the initial tumor type, the location within the brain stem, the length of time between initial treatment and the appearance of the mass lesion, and the clinical picture.
+Repeat surgical resection: The need for surgical intervention must be individualized on the basis of the initial tumor type, the location within the brain stem, the length of time between initial treatment, the appearance of the mass lesion, and the clinical picture.

 Radiation therapy including 3-dimensional conformal radiation therapy.